-Handifashion 2015 | How I got married…
+Handifashion 2015 | How I got married

-What is HandiFashion?
+What is Handifashion

 How it all began

-On a sunny and warm day last spring I was hanging around at the beach of Juan Les Pins together with my sweetheart.
+On a sunny and warm day last spring, I was hanging around at the beach of Juan Les Pins together with my sweetheart.
 After a while I noticed some people staring at me for a long time but this didn’t bother me any further.
 But only a couple of minutes later they came over to see me.
-And WHAT an astonishing surprise: Sonia, who was part of the organization team, really asked if I could imagine to take part in a fashion show, called Handifashion by Mougins, as a model!
+And WHAT an astonishing surprise: Sonia, who was part of the organization team, really asked if I could imagine taking part in a fashion show, called Handifashion by Mougins, as a model!
 “Hhmmm, ME, a model in a fashion show with many people !!??
 Am I ready for this??!!” were my first thoughts.
 But I also noticed some arising excitement in my belly – in a positive way.
-And then I simply replied “Okay!
+And then I simply replied, “Okay!
 Let’s give it a try!
 I’ll go to the casting!”.
 Sonia took a picture of me and gave me all the info about the casting in the following June.
-At that time I didn’t really believe that I would pass the casting anyway…!
+At that time I didn’t believe that I would pass the casting anyway…!

 HandiFashion – The Casting